 - 1 10oz bag enjoy life chocolate chips or chunks

-- Roll the sunbutter mixture into balls and place them on a Silpat or parchment paper lined baking sheet and freeze for one hour.
+- Roll the sunbutter mixture into balls and place them on a Silpat or parchment paper lined baking sheet and freeze for 30 minutes.

-- Use a toothpick to pick up the frozen sunbutter balls, dip in the melted chocolate, and then place the chocolate dipped sunbutter balls back on the Silpat lined baking sheet.
-Freeze the dipped buckeyes for an hour to set the chocolate.
+- Remove the buckeye balls from the freezer.
+Use a toothpick to pick up the frozen sunbutter balls, dip in the melted chocolate, and then place the chocolate dipped balls back on the baking sheet.

 - Refrigerate for 30 minutes or until the chocolate is set.